digital-boss/n8n-loadsym/readme.md

 Configuration contains n8n in queue mode with scalable amount of workers and webhooks.
 Each webhooks executed with sidecar proxy container to track which request handled by which webhook instance.

-- `./queue.sh` By timer read the size of waiting and active jobs.
+- `./queue.sh` By timer displays the size of waiting and active jobs.
 - `./send-requests` Sends job requests to "Load Simulator" workflow in infinite loop.
 Press Enter to stop.
 Each request contains job id and delay (in seconds).

 Openobserve used for analytics.